 In the book you will join us for a grand tour of downtown Tucson where you will hop on the streetcar and see the site of the original Convento, a Spanish-era administrative building located along the perennially flowing Santa Cruz River; and the Barrio Viejo, the old neighborhood before it was bulldozed to make way for the Convention Center and Music Hall.
 Then proceed to the Sosa-Carrillo-Fremont House where you will meet Señor Carrillo and his family and learn about his magnificent Carrillo Gardens a few blocks to the south.
 And about Camino Real, the Royal Road that passed this way in the Spanish era and became Main Street.

-Weekdays you can visit the Downtown History Museum that reflects the heyday of early Tucson from the 1870’s to the 1940’s.
+You can visit the 3rd Pima County Courthouse.
 Then proceed to the once opulent Pioneer Hotel and read the story of its demise in the fire of 1970.

 Take the streetcar to the old Southern Pacific Railroad Depot and enjoy refreshments at Maynards Market & Kitchen.
 At the north end of the Depot, visit the Transportation Museum, see the locomotive that starred in the musical Oklahoma and take a photograph with the statues of Wyatt Earp and Doc Holliday.
 Read their Tucson story before heading to the Hotel Congress and reading about the capture of the Dillinger Gang in 1934, perhaps having lunch at the Cup Cafe.

 This is an engaging History Tour, fun and educational, one to tell your friends about.